Skip to Content

 Itchy ear canal due to hearing aid irritation

 Hearing aid domes and earmolds can cause itchy inner ears if they rub against your skin.
 Hearing aids can also block your ear canal, which can cause ear wax build-up.
-In some rare cases, people can be allergic to the materials of the domes, earmolds or other parts of the hearing aid.
+In some rare cases, people can be allergic to the materials of the domes, earmolds, or other parts of the hearing aid.

 Remedy for itchy ears inside whilst wearing hearing aids: Itchy ears shouldn't stop you from wearing your hearing aids, as it is something that can easily be solved.
 Discuss your problems with your audiologist, as they can take a look at your ears and check that your devices are fitted correctly.

 They can also recommend various ointments to relieve dry itchy ears, so your hearing aids will feel more comfortable.
 Keeping your ears clean will also help, as it can avoid excess ear wax build-up.
 Your audiologist can also talk about how to support your ear health and hygiene going forward.

 Ear canal itching and flaking caused by seborrheic dermatitis

 Seborrheic dermatitis is generally the most common cause of itchy ears.
 This is a skin rash that affects your sebaceous glands that produce oil.
-It can appear on your eyebrows, scalp and ears.
-It can cause your skin to flake on your scalp, which is commonly called dandruff.
-Severe cases will result in your skin being red, sore, and intensely itchy.
+It can appear on your eyebrows, scalp, and ears.

 There is also a problem with being 'too clean'!
 For example, if you are constantly cleaning your skin and using various skin care products there is a chance you can break down the protective layer of your skin that is healthy.
 This results in itching.